lingxiao/lingxiaoling.me/README.md

 4. When home page resizes, things don't move around to recenter - this is because of the div I am using to contain the nav menu

-5. On safari, the bottom menu fails to show up

 6. on iphone safari, the scrolling is not disabled